godot-escoria/.github/profile/README.md

 It is designed to be extended with the specific requirements for your game.

 Check out the Escoria documentation, especially the Getting Started Guide for further details. #todo links

+If you have problems with using Escoria or require new features, check out our [contribution guide](https://github.com/godot-escoria/.github/blob/main/CONTRIBUTING.md) and the [issue tracker](https://github.com/godot-escoria/escoria-issues/issues).